geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " To numerous spirits, in that awful hour,

-" Their portions gave of delegated power :
+" Their portions gave of delegated power:

 " Four tribes who rule this orb with equal sway,

-" The Earth, the Fire, the Winds, and Waves obey ;
+" The Earth, the Fire, the Winds, and Waves obey;

 " In fire the Salamanders hold their reign,